Skip to main content

 Step 1: Prepare the Environment

-Ensure that you have the installer package and that your node meet the minimum memory and cpu requirements.
+Ensure you have the installer package and your node meet the minimum memory and CPU requirements.

 1. Download the installation zip archive from the Keyfactor download portal.

-2. Extract the zip archive to your preferred location.
-We recommend to using agilesec-analytics:
+2. Extract the zip archive to your preferred install location, i.e. a agilesec-analytics folder.

 unzip -d <installer_directory> <installer_package>.zip